konmuc/authc/README.md

 npm install @konmuc/authc --save
 ```

-Before continuing it is recommended to install also the following packages:
+Before continuing it is recommended to install also the following express packages:

 ```
 npm install express body-parser mongoose --save